tz70s/markdown-preview/README.md

 # Markdown Previewer

-This tool is an simple markdown file previewer inspired by hexo, and practice on web programming.
+This tool is a simple markdown file previewer inspired by hexo, and practice on web programming.

 ### Dependencies
 I use the markdown transformer via [Blackfriday](https://github.com/russross/blackfriday) and [Bluemonday](https://github.com/microcosm-cc/bluemonday)